Photography Courses with Mike Brown and Jayne Whitelock

 old-camera-with-coins

 Choosing the right camera for you is vital if you want great photography.
-It must fit your needs both technically, aesthetically and ergonomically.
+It must fit your needs technically, aesthetically and ergonomically.

 1. Read and Research